Item 7: Use builders for complex types

 = note: consider using a `let` binding to create a longer lived value

-As indicated by the compiler error, this can be worked around by letting the builder item have a name:
+As indicated by the compiler error, you can work around this by letting the builder item have a name:

 "Robert",